-Your vehicle has airbags.
+This vehicle has airbags.
 A rear seat is a safer place to secure a forward-facing child restraint.
-See Where to Put the Restraint on page 1-40.
+See Where to Put the Restraint on page 1-42.

-In addition, your vehicle has a passenger sensing system which is designed to turn off the right front passenger's frontal airbag under certain conditions.
-See Passenger Sensing System on page 1-61 and Passenger Airbag Status Indicator on page 3-34 for more information on this, including important safety information.
+In addition, the vehicle has a passenger sensing system which is designed to turn off the right front passenger frontal airbag under certain conditions.
+See Passenger Sensing System on page 1-63 and Passenger Airbag Status Indicator on page 3-33 for more information, including important safety information.

-A label on your sun visor says, "Never put a rear-facing child seat in the front."
+A label on the sun visor says, "Never put a rear-facing child seat in the front."
 This is because the risk to the rear-facing child is so great, if the airbag deploys.

-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's airbag inflates.
+A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates.
 This is because the back of the rear-facing child restraint would be very close to the inflating airbag.
+A child in a forward-facing child restraint can be seriously injured or killed if the right front passenger airbag inflates and the passenger seat is in a forward position.

-Even though the passenger sensing system is designed to turn off the right front passenger's frontal airbag if the system detects a rear-facing child restraint, no system is fail-safe, and no one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.
-We recommend that rear-facing child restraints be secured in a rear seat, even if the airbag is off.
+Even if the passenger sensing system has turned off the right front passenger frontal airbag, no system is fail-safe.
+No one can guarantee that an airbag will not deploy under some unusual circumstance, even though it is turned off.

+Secure rear-facing child restraints in a rear seat, even if the airbag is off.
 If you secure a forward-facing child restraint in the right front seat, always move the front passenger seat as far back as it will go.
 It is better to secure the child restraint in a rear seat.

-See Passenger Sensing System on page 1-61 for additional information.
+See Passenger Sensing System on page 1-63 for additional information.

-If your child restraint has the LATCH system, see Lower Anchors and Tethers for Children (LATCH) on page 1-41 for how to install your child restraint using LATCH.
-If you secure a child restraint using a safety belt and it uses a top tether, see Lower Anchors and Tethers for Children (LATCH) on page 1-41 for top tether anchor locations.
+If the child restraint has the LATCH system, see Lower Anchors and Tethers for Children (LATCH) on page 1-43 for how and where to install the child restraint using LATCH.
+If a child restraint is secured using a safety belt and it uses a top tether, see Lower Anchors and Tethers for Children (LATCH) on page 1-43 for top tether anchor locations.